Understanding curriculum changes and core content at KS3 and KS4.

 question session, again in response to feedback, to allow participants to request coverage of areas they are still unsure of.

-The Launch day for the programme will be a whole day together at Sussex University on Tuesday 5th December 2017.
+The Launch day for the programme will be a whole day together at Sussex University.

 There will be a further concluding, plenary session at Sussex University on Thursday 18th May 2018.
 The additional sessions will be held at Millais School, Horsham on the following dates: